antonlydell/Pandemy/docs/source/getting_started/overview.rst

    db = pandemy.SQLiteDb(file='Runescape.db')  # Create the SQLite DatabaseManager instance

-   with db.engine.connect() as conn:
+   with db.engine.begin() as conn:
       db.execute(sql=create_table_item, conn=conn)
       db.save_df(df=df, table='Item', conn=conn)

 .. code-block:: bash

    $ python overview_save_df.py

-The database is managed through the :class:`DatabaseManager <pandemy.DatabaseManager>` class which is this case is the :class:`SQLiteDb <pandemy.SQLiteDb>` instance.
-Each SQL dialect will be a subclass of :class:`DatabaseManager <pandemy.DatabaseManager>`.
-The creation of the :class:`DatabaseManager <pandemy.DatabaseManager>` instance creates the database :class:`engine <sqlalchemy.engine.Engine>`,
+The database is managed through the :class:`DatabaseManager <pandemy.DatabaseManager>` class (in this case the :class:`~pandemy.SQLiteDb` instance).
+Each SQL dialect is a subclass of :class:`~pandemy.DatabaseManager`.
+The initialization of the :class:`~pandemy.DatabaseManager` creates the database :class:`engine <sqlalchemy.engine.Engine>`, which is used to create a connection to the database.
-which is used to create a connection to the database.
-The :class:`engine <sqlalchemy.engine.Engine>` is created with the :func:`sqlalchemy.create_engine` function.
-The connection is automatically closed when the context manager exits.
+The :meth:`engine.begin() <sqlalchemy.engine.Engine.begin>` method returns a context manager with an open database transaction, which commits the statements if no errors occur or performs a rollback on error.
+The connection is automatically returned to the engine's connection pool when the context manager exits.
 If the database file does not exist it will be created.

 The :meth:`DatabaseManager.execute() <pandemy.DatabaseManager.execute>` method allows for execution of arbitrary SQL statements such as creating a table.
-The :meth:`DatabaseManager.save_df() <pandemy.DatabaseManager.save_df>` method saves the DataFrame ``df`` to the table *Item* in the database ``db`` by using the :meth:`pandas.DataFrame.to_sql` method.
+The :meth:`DatabaseManager.save_df() <pandemy.DatabaseManager.save_df>` method saves the :class:`pandas.DataFrame` ``df`` to the table *Item* in the database ``db``.

 Load a table into a DataFrame